aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

    select the `aerofs.keychain` file which you just mounted.
 Press the little unlock button and enter the keychain password (which is _not_ the same as the mount password).
 For this, also ask Matt.

 4. Make and push messaging images to the Registry.
-To do this, run the following command in the repo:
+To do this, run the following command:

-        ~/repos/aeroim-client
-        make image push
+        ~/repos/aeroim-client/bin/dockerize all

+5. Package the AeroIM installers into the appliance by running:

+        ~/repos/aeroim-client/bin/aero-client package

-5. Build using:
+6. Build using:

         invoke --signed clean proto build_client package_clients build_docker_images build_vm